Aliases for ST8SIA2 Gene

 GeneCards Summary for ST8SIA2 Gene

 ST8SIA2 (ST8 Alpha-N-Acetyl-Neuraminide Alpha-2,8-Sialyltransferase 2) is a Protein Coding gene.
-Diseases associated with ST8SIA2 include Epileptic Encephalopathy, Early Infantile, 26 and Amelogenesis Imperfecta, Type Iiia.
-Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Diseases associated with ST8SIA2 include Amelogenesis Imperfecta, Type Iiia and Developmental And Epileptic Encephalopathy 15.
+Among its related pathways are RET signaling and Developmental Biology.
 Gene Ontology (GO) annotations related to this gene include sialyltransferase activity and alpha-N-acetylneuraminate alpha-2,8-sialyltransferase activity.
 An important paralog of this gene is ST8SIA4.

 UniProtKB/Swiss-Prot Summary for ST8SIA2 Gene

 May transfer sialic acid through alpha-2,8-linkages to the alpha-2,3-linked and alpha-2,6-linked sialic acid of N-linked oligosaccharides of glycoproteins and may be involved in PSA (polysialic acid) expression.